 “Working with ALERT gave me such unique experiences, it was different to being a typical tourist.
 As a group, we witnessed firsthand the efforts put into conservation and the reality of the problems African communities face, from poaching to corruption.

 “Coming home to Australia and seeing the recent political troubles in Zimbabwe, broke our hearts.
 We developed such a sense of belonging within Victoria Falls.
 This program gave us direct contact with local villagers, their livestock and the wildlife.
 It was something that couldn’t be achieved as a tourist.
 We had animal contact and immersed ourselves into communities.”

 You’ll make connections for life on a global study trip

 For Emme, there were many benefits to studying overseas.

-“Because of my CSU Global opportunity I was able to make friendships across Charles Sturt University campuses.
+“Because of my outbound opportunity I was able to make friendships across Charles Sturt University campuses.
 We weren’t limited to just our research tasks.
 There were many varied and engaging social opportunities.
 We met locals, developed new friendships and sourced the best places to eat.
 We swam in Devils Pools on top of Victoria Falls, jumped off a 120-metre cliff into a raging river and zip-lining through the rain forest canopy.